Nakishev/MarkaStandards/README.md

 Improved UpdateCurrentPrices logic for recalculation after price updates.
 These enhancements increase flexibility and usability of the portfolio period aggregation feature.
 ```

 ---

+### Code Review and Pull Requests

+Code reviews help us ship fast without breaking quality.
+Keep it simple, respectful, and pragmatic.

+#### Creating a Pull Request

+- Base against the correct branch: `dev` for staging, `main` for production releases (see Version Control and Branching).
+- Keep PRs small and focused.
+As a rule of thumb, prefer ≤ 400 changed lines (excluding generated files).
+Split big work into incremental PRs.
+- Title uses Conventional Commits style: `feat: short summary (#123)`; include the work item/issue number when applicable.
+- Description includes:
+  - What changed and why (context/problem statement and approach)
+  - How it was implemented (key design decisions)
+  - Testing done (how to reproduce, test cases, environments)
+  - Screenshots/GIFs for UI changes
+  - Backward compatibility, migrations, rollout/rollback plan if relevant
+- Mark as Draft if work is in progress or awaiting dependencies.
+- PR checklist (author verifies before requesting review):
+  - Formatting and linters applied; no new warnings (C#: treat warnings as errors; JS: linter clean)
+  - All tests pass locally; new/updated tests added where it makes sense
+  - Docs updated (API/Contracts/README) if behavior or interfaces changed
+  - Changelog/version updated when user-facing behavior changes
+  - No secrets/credentials in code, config, or diffs; use env/Key Vault instead
+  - Container image builds locally (if applicable)

+#### Review Process

+- Approvals: at least 1 reviewer for normal changes; 2 for risky/production-impacting changes (migrations, auth, security, perf-sensitive paths).
+- Use CODEOWNERS or repository reviewer rules when available (GitHub/Azure DevOps both supported).
+- Turnaround: aim to start review within 1 business day.
+Authors should respond within 1 business day as well.
+- Author responsibilities:
+  - Self-review before requesting review; run the full local/CI checks
+  - Address every comment (code change or a reply) and resolve conversations when done
+  - Avoid force-push/rebase after reviews begin unless necessary; communicate if you must
+- Reviewer responsibilities:
+  - Be specific, kind, and solution-oriented; prefer suggested edits for nits
+  - Focus on correctness, design, security/privacy, performance, tests, and consistency with our standards
+  - Approve when ready; use “Request changes” for blocking issues; use comments for non-blocking suggestions

+#### Merging

+- All required CI checks must be green (build, tests, linters; security/dependency scans when configured).
+- Prefer Squash & Merge to keep history clean.
+Use the PR title as the commit message (Conventional Commits), and include the PR/issue number.
+- Delete the feature branch after merge.
+- When merging to `main`, tag releases and follow the Versioning guidance.
+- For risky changes (migrations, infra): agree on rollout and rollback, and monitor after deployment.

+---